EYBlockchain/nightfall_3/README.md

   - `/leaf/index/:leafIndex` Get a leaf by leafIndex
   - `/leaf/index` Get a leaf by leafIndex
   - `/leaf/value` Get a leaf by leafValue
+  Note that the latter two are not restful endpoints and the leafIndex or the leafValue should be passed in as GET query parameters {contractName, value}
 - `POST`
   - **WARNING**: these POST requests were built for quick db testing only.
 In practice, insertions of leaves into Timber's merkle-tree db should only be done via the event subscriptions to MerkleTree smart contract(s).
 (See the `/start` endpoint for starting an event subscription).
   - `/leaf` Insert a leaf into the merkle-tree db.